Supplement and Herb Guide for Arthritis Symptoms

-Claims: Reduces inflammation, aches and pains of osteoarthritis (OA).
+Claims: Stinging nettle for arthritis reduces inflammation, aches and pains — specifically of osteoarthritis (OA).

 What we know: The antimicrobial, antioxidant, analgesic and anti-ulcer properties of stinging nettle have been studied in Germany and Turkey.
 Stinging nettle is high in potassium, calcium and magnesium and may be helpful for gout.